 Think of your fingers as feathers.
 You want to lightly brush the skin.
 This particular technique is most effective at the end of the massage.

 You tap your partner's skin with the outside edges of your hands.
 However, you need to remember that this isn't a karate chop meant to break a piece of wood.
 Be gentle!
-Try to keep a good rhythm and don't tighten your wrists.

 Have you ever made your own bread?
 Or perhaps watched your grandmother make bread?
 The kneading massage technique is very similar to kneading dough.